thricebite/Suited-Vexes/README.md

 ### Bedrock Resource Pack

-Resource pack for Bedrock (does not have Optifine features, it is limited to **one type** of vex):
+Resource pack for Bedrock (does not have Optifine features, it is limited to **one type** of vex): https://github.com/thricebite/Suited-Vexes/releases

-Insert GitHub link